Implicit attitude: Implicit Association Test

 The Implicit Association Test is a latency-based measure of the relative associations between two concepts.
 In a series of tasks, participants sort words or images representing a target concept such as race (white/black) and stimuli with known positive/negative valence into two categories (usually indicated by right or left location on a computer screen).
 Each category of concept words or images is paired with both positive and negative stimuli.
 The faster the categorization occurs, the stronger the association is between words and/or images that are grouped together (ex. faster categorization of dogs when paired with positive rather than negative words), which would indicate an implicit attitude towards that object.
 A full demonstration of the IAT procedure can be found at the Project Implicit link and the IAT Inquisit link below.

 Research using the IAT measure of implicit attitudes has demonstrated consistent experimental and population-based attitudes with respect to concepts such as gender, race, and age.
 An analysis from the Project Implicit database found that science-gender stereotypes are predictive of differences in gender related math and science performance across countries in an international sample.
 Research has also successfully used the IAT in consumer research.
 Implicit attitude also directly drives the use of information systems and serves as a basis upon which use habit is formed.

+Though the IAT seems powerful in assessing implicit attitudes, the model received several critiques, concerning for its predictive validity, reliability and susceptibility to external factors.
+First, the IAT's ability to predict individual behavior has been questioned.
+Some studies suggest that its predictive power regarding discriminatory actions is limited, indicating that high implicit bias scores do not consistently translate to biased behaviors.
+Second, the test-retest reliability of the IAT has been reported as moderate, with scores varying upon repeated administrations.
+This variability raises concerns about the consistency of the measure over time.
+Finally, IAT results can be influenced by factors such as the test's order of tasks, the familiarity of stimuli to participants, and individual differences in cognitive processing speeds.
+These variables may confound the interpretation of implicit bias levels.